Charles Palmer House

 240 N Main Street

-The Charles Palmer House, built in 1890 to replace an earlier residence, is a painted, two-story, Queen Anne residence framed and sheathed in wood.
-The home displays many design elements traditional to the style including asymmetrical massing and fenestration, a variety of window shapes and sizes, a complex roofline of hipped and gabled shapes, and a rich overlay of shingled, carved, incised, turned and jig-sawed wood ornamentation.
+The Charles Palmer House, built to replace an earlier residence, is a painted, two-story, Queen Anne residence framed and sheathed in wood.
+The home displays many design elements traditional to the style including asymmetrical massing and fenestration, a variety of window shapes and sizes, a complex roof-line of hipped and gabled shapes, and a rich overlay of shingled, carved, incised, turned and jig-sawed wood ornamentation.
 Inside the home features its original, U-shaped staircase, front and back parlors and decoratively plastered ceilings, leaded glass windows, paneled sliding doors, and several fine fireplaces.
 The home remains largely intact except for the addition of bathrooms and modernization of the kitchen inside, and outside in the back, the construction of an enclosed porch and attached garage.